derlin/introduction-to-fastapi-and-celery/docs/index.md

 [:simple-github: fastapi-notebook-runner](https://github.com/derlin/fastapi-notebook-runner){ .md-button }

-[^1]: for the story, I first switched to FastAPI for of its
+[^1]: for the story, I first switched to FastAPI for its
       [Background Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/).
 I thought it would
       allow me to avoid Celery.
 I soon discovered it wasn't enough, as I had no control over the number of tasks.
       I thus ended up learning Celery after all.
 But the switch was still worth it!